graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 sidebar_position: 2
 ---

-## What is a directive?
+## What is a Directive?

-Directives decorate, or are attached to, parts of your schema or query document to perform some sort of custom logic.
+Directives decorate parts of your schema or a query document to perform some sort of custom logic.
 What that logic is, is entirely up to you.
 There are several directives built into graphql:

 -   `@include` : An execution directive that conditionally includes a field or fragment in the results of a graphql query
 -   `@skip` : An execution directive that conditionally excludes a field or fragment from the results of a graphql query